-Our journey among iconic characters is almost at its end, although the books contains dozens and dozens of other icons.
-But before closing the article up how can I not mention Sir Arthur from Ghost’n Goblins?
-Actually, this is another example of Capcom’s unique vision: even in your most desperate hour, when horrific creatures are just about to crush your skull, there is room for a little smile: only Capcom could thing of an armored knight wearing colorful underwear …. 🙂
+Our journey among iconic characters is almost at its end, although the books contain dozens and dozens of other icons.
+But before closing the article up how can I not mention Sir Arthur from Ghost’s n Goblins?
+Actually, this is another example of Capcom’s unique vision: even in your most desperate hour, when horrific creatures are just about to crush your skull, there is room for a little smile: only Capcom could think of an armoured knight wearing colourful underwear… 🙂

 The following Amiga version screenshot (taken from Hall of Light) and the drawing right above it depict what I mean.

-A very popular character that have been wildly used in almost all media (videogames, animes, mangas, movies and so on) is SonSon.
-The reason why this super-powered Monkey King is so popular is because it is stricly interconnected with the oriental culture: it actually comes straight out from a Chinese novel called Journey to the West which dates back to the 16nth Century.
+A very popular character that has been wildly used in almost all media (video games, animes, mangas, movies and so on) is SonSon.
+The reason why this super-powered Monkey King is so popular is that it is strictly interconnected with the oriental culture: it actually comes straight out from a Chinese novel called Journey to the West which dates back to the 16nth Century.

-Finally,even though she only appeared on a single Nintendo GameCube game back in 2003, let me introduce you Vanessa Z. Schneider, also known as Product Number 03.
+Finally, even though she only appeared on a single Nintendo GameCube game back in 2003, let me introduce you Vanessa Z. Schneider, also known as Product Number 03.
 I remember watching the trailers of the game and thinking about Ghost in the Shell and other cyberpunk themed games and I always wanted to play this one.
-I actually it was long time ago that I last fired up my GameCube, but if I’ll someway put my hands on a copy of this game ….
+I actually it was a long time ago that I last fired up my GameCube, but if I’ll someway put my hands on a copy of this game…

 Edit: picture of Hayato Kanzaki and link to Hall of Light added.